Find the info you need

 Solution: If you live in a multi-story home, have a litter box on every floor.

 Explanation: Cats can have occasional accidents if they don’t have a litter box nearby when they need to go.
 This is especially true of kittens, older cats, and special-needs cats.

 Solution: Try a different brand of litter.
 Use unscented litter if you haven’t been, because cats dislike strong smells.
 Keep trying different litters until you find the right one.
 You can even try setting multiple boxes, all with different litters in them.

 - Shredded paper

-If these ideas don’t work, consult a cat behaviorist.
-They may be able to observe your cat and pinpoint the cause of their behavior.
-You can learn more about cat behavior with our Cat Behavior webinar series.
+Consider consulting a cat behaviorist.
+A professional may be able to pinpoint the cause by observing your cat’s behavior.
+You can also learn more about cat behavior with our Cat Behavior webinar series.

-As a last resort, consider behavior modifying medication.
+As a last resort, you may consider behavior-modifying medication.
 Ask your veterinarian about these options and possible side effects.